 Time Under Siege: Between Fiction and Autobiography

-“Time Under Siege: Between Fiction and Autobiography” III, is the third and final of a screening of a series taking place in Ghent, Brussels and Berlin.
+“Time Under Siege: Between Fiction and Autobiography” II, is the second of a series of three screenings taking place in Ghent, Brussels and Berlin.
 Along with Rand Abou Fakher and Zeina Alqahwaji, Syrian women storytelling, the conceptualization of time and family, and autobiographical filmmaking are explored; visually and conversationally.

 How do we condense our memories in a one-take frame?
 How do we summarize 8 years of life?
 How do these translations transform us?
 How do we invent and reinvent our voices?
 What is shared between reality and the screen?
 All these questions are provoked by the works of Rand Abou Fakher “So We Live” (15’) and Zeina Alqahwaji “Sugar Cage” (60’), and explored together with the audience in a following discussion with the filmmakers.

 So We Live (2020) 15' - Rand Abou Fakher

 A family in a living room, shot in one take.
 The blackout curtains are drawn.
 Everyone tries to keep calm and go about their usual business while outside, bombs are falling.
 But everyone’s nerves are on edge.
 Everyday life, in a permanent state of emergency.

 In an attempt to record a standstill life, the filmmaker trains her camera to examine the intimate life of her aging parents over the course of 8 years since the beginning of a civil movement followed by a war in Syria.
 Observing scenes of isolation, fear and stagnancy that overshadow life at home.
 Yet they are still equated with enough sensibilities and love bonding them together against the heaviness of time and war.

 Rand Abou Fakher